 2. Trim the lower and upper end of your scion.
 It’s best to cut at least an inch off both ends.
 Be sure you are leaving at least three buds on the branch.

-Coastal tip: When cutting, make sure & hold your wrist in-line with your arm & pull back the knife quickly while keeping your whole arm & wrist straight.
-This will give you a level cut without a curve in it, allowing for better grafting.
+Coastal tip: When cutting, hold your wrist in-line with your arm & pull back the knife quickly while keeping your whole arm & wrist straight.
+This will give you a level cut, allowing for better grafting.